sushiroll4093/clone/Quick-Start.md

 JavaScript Runtime
 ------------------

-If you plan to run canvas in development, you'll need a JavaScript runtime.
+You'll also need a JavaScript runtime to translate our CoffeeScript code to JavaScript and a few other things.
 Mac OS X users already have _JavaScript Core_ and don't need to do anything.
-Linux users can run `apt-get node` to install node.js.
+Linux users will probably want NodeJS, which should have been installed in the `apt-get install` step above.
 Other options can be found at the [execjs homepage](https://github.com/sstephenson/execjs).

-Running canvas in production does not require this.

 Data setup
 ========